 Yes, that’s right, some companies will build entirely new courts using components of recycled tennis balls.

 They strip the felt away, make them malleable and pave with them.

 It’s super cool, and once you play on a rubber court that’s made out of recycled tennis balls, you may never want to step on a standard hard court again!

 3. Simple Recycling

 Rubber, zinc and felt are all recyclable goods in most states in the US, but you have to be careful and pay attention to your waste provider’s rules about whether or not they can be recycled.

 If they are permitted with your local recycling provider, be sure to puncture them so any residual nitrogen can escape.

 Keep a Rotating Stock of Tennis Balls

-Having many on hand is just the cost of doing business.
+Having many on hand is just the cost of playing a sport you love.

-While your rackets might last five or more years, no tennis ball is designed to do so.
+While your tennis racket might last five or more years, no tennis ball is designed to do so.